-Since I’m spending a lot of time in front of the computer recently, my husband had been nagging me to build a small DIY laptop desk to work outdoors.
+Since I’ve been spending a lot of time in front of the computer recently, my husband has been nagging me to build a small DIY laptop desk to work outdoors.

-And since sitting on the ground is supposed to be healthier than in a chair or on the sofa, I’ve decided to make a laptop stand I could sit at crossed-legged comfortably.
+And since sitting on the ground is supposed to be healthier than in a chair or on the sofa, I’ve decided to make a laptop stand so I could sit cross-legged comfortably.

 It was supposed to be long enough to have room for a mouse pad, my planner, a coffee mug, and other small bits and bobs.

 We had a couple of pallets collecting dust in the garage, as well as some pine timber from previous projects, so for this project, I used those.

 The design was simple.
 Four pallet boards on top of the set of legs built from 2x3s.
 The legs were formed in a rectangular frame, making them more rigid and stable.

 For the finish, the plan was to make the pallet planks nice, weathered gray, and the legs whitewashed, creating an interesting contrast.

 To achieve the weathered gray effect, I used the steel wool, vinegar, and hydrogen peroxide combo.
-And for the legs, chalk paint watered down to a 2:1 water-paint ratio.
+For the legs, chalk paint is watered down to a 2:1 water-paint ratio.